lamphattai2105/DS101_PlateReader/README.md

 # DS101_PlateReader
-The purpose of this project is to detect Plates of all vehicles on Viet Nam streets and then recognize exactly the characters on these.
+The purpose of this project is to detect Plates of all vehicles on Viet Nam streets and then recognize exactly the characters on them.

 ## How to use